Online Forms: Editing and Assigning

 - They will see a message at the bottom center of their screen similar to the one below, with a button which takes them to the first missed required field.

 - They can also scroll up themselves and check for the newly red 'This is required' text below each option.

 The illustration below shows have to manage the elements that are on your page.
 Click on an element on the left to display the properties to the right:

 Clicking on the Drop down - What is your favorite meal? element on the left (with a blue dash pixel border) will display the options for that element on the right.

 To move an element,

-- Move your mouse inside the blue dotted line, then click and hold, then drag and drop where you want to move the element to in the form
+- Then drag up/down and drop where you want to move the element to in the form:

 Save and/or Publish